 Simple cavities, left untreated, can create the need for more extensive restorative treatment down the line.
 Teeth cannot repair themselves the way some body parts, like your skin, can.
 If you fear that you may need restorative dentistry, it is wise to schedule an appointment quickly.
 Your dentist can fix your problem confidently and comfortably.

 Are you concerned because you recently suffered trauma to your smile?
 If so, your teeth might be the last thought on your mind, initially following the accident.
 However, any trauma to your teeth should certainly be addressed.
 Over time, dental trauma can lead to a variety of problems for your smile, some visible and others unseen.
 Damage caused by trauma can lead to painful infections.
 Even minor chips and cracks can worsen as you eat.

 What is the procedure for getting teeth crowns?

-A dental crown procedure starts with preparation of the tooth.
+A dental crown procedure starts with preparation of the enamel.
 Porcelain versions are getting thinner all of the time.
 This requires less tooth reduction.
 An analog or digital impression of the tooth is taken and sent to a lab.
 A temporary crown is created and worn until the crown is ready.
 After it is returned from the lab, it cemented or bonded into place.

 Restorative Treatment May Be Necessary Even Without Obvious Signs of Trouble